camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 #### Variants

-We support two variants of this architecture: the first, **Standard Installation**, utilizes a username and password connection for the Camunda components (or simply relies on network isolation for certain components).
-The second variant employs **IRSA** (IAM Roles for Service Accounts) and uses service accounts to perform authentication with IAM policies.
+We support two variants of this architecture:

+- The first, **Standard Installation**, utilizes a username and password connection for the Camunda components (or simply relies on network isolation for certain components).
+This option is straightforward and easier to implement, making it ideal for environments where simplicity and rapid deployment are priorities, or where network isolation provides sufficient security.

+- The second variant, **IRSA** (IAM Roles for Service Accounts), uses service accounts to perform authentication with IAM policies.
+This approach offers stronger security and better integration with AWS services, as it eliminates the need to manage credentials manually.
+It is especially beneficial in environments with strict security requirements, where fine-grained access control and dynamic role-based access are essential.

+##### How to Choose:

+- If you prefer a simpler setup with basic authentication or network isolation, and your security needs are moderate, the **Standard Installation** is a suitable choice.
+- If you require enhanced security, dynamic role-based access management, and want to leverage AWS’s identity services for fine-grained control, the **IRSA** variant is the better option.

 Both can be set up with or without a **Domain** ([ingress](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)).